 Wandering the Grounds

-I like to just serendipitously find the gravestones of famous people, but you might want to seek out Boss Tweed and Louis Tiffany of Jean-Michel Basquiat.
+I like to just serendipitously find the gravestones of famous people, but you might want to seek out notorious politico Boss Tweed and artists Louis Tiffany or Jean-Michel Basquiat.
 There are also many Civil War generals and other veterans buried here.
 You will find Civil War monuments throughout, including the restored Civil War Soldiers’ Monument.

 In 2019, the final resting place of African Americans, formerly called the Colored Lots, was renamed the Freedom Lots.
 During Black History Month, take the Black in Brooklyn Green-Wood trolley tour to learn about prominent black Brooklynites buried here.